 - COSIF (Chart of Accounts of Brazilian National Financial System Institutions): It represents the accounting criteria and procedures to be observed by financial institutions and other institutions authorized to operate by the Brazilian Central Bank, as well as the structure of accounts and documents templates.

 - IFRS (International Financial Reporting Standards): These correspond to the international financial reporting standards issued by the International Accounting Standards Board – IASB.

-- OECD (Organization for Economic Cooperation and Development): an International organization which provides a platform to compare economic policies, solves market issues and coordinate domestic and international policies.
+- OECD (Organization for Economic Cooperation and Development): An International organization that provides a platform to compare economic policies, solve market issues, and coordinate domestic and international policies.

-- Stakeholders: Relevant parties interested in the Company, or also, individuals or entities assuming any type of direct or indirect risk with the Company, amongst others we point out: shareholders, investors, employees, community, customers, suppliers, creditors, governments and regulators, competitors, press, associations and professional associations, users of electronic means of payment and non-governmental organizations.
+- Stakeholders: They represent all relevant stakeholders of the Company, or also, individuals or entities undertaking any type of direct or indirect risk with the company.
+Among others, the following stakeholders stand out: shareholders, investors, employees, society, customers, suppliers, creditors, governments and regulatory bodies, competitors, official press, users of electronic means of payment, and non-governmental organizations.

-It shall be incumbent upon the Company’s Board of Directors to amend this Policy whenever necessary.
+The Company’s Board of Directors is responsible for changing this Policy whenever necessary.

 This Policy takes effect on the date of its approval by the Board of Directors and revokes any contrary rules and procedures.